curv3d/curv/ideas/language/Call.md

   parameterized by a special-ops table, to get the benefits that would otherwise be gained by representing special-ops as builtin bindings.

+## Generalized Chains
+In Rust and Perl, the `if` has mandatory braces around the consequent and alternate.
+This eliminates the style debate over whether to use braces, and eliminates the dangling `else` ambiguity.

+In Curv, the corresponding decision is to model `if` expressions as chains.
+Same with let, for, echo, assert, etc. The only context where we greedily consume an entire *expr* as an argument is in low-precedence right associative infix operators like `=` and `->`, which also have symbolic names.

+So,
+* if (cond) nprimary
+* if (cond) chain
+* if (cond) nprimary else nprimary
+* if (cond) nprimary else chain

 ## Bindable Meanings that Aren't Values

 So the builtin namespace becomes a map from names to meanings